 Start of Block: Carbon audit - travel

 Q15 Your carbon footprint...
 This section will ask question about your travel and personal consumption habits to calculate an estimate of your annual carbon footprint as a student.
 Your carbon footprint estimate will be provided at the end of this section.
-Whilst your carbon footprint presented in this survey will be calculate through your responses to most of the questions in the following section, it is not possible for all the questions in this section to be used in the calculation.
-If you were like a more detailed calculation please use this website, which is the personal carbon footprint calculator recommended by the UK government.
+Whilst your carbon footprint presented in this survey will be calculated through your responses to most of the questions in the following section, it is not possible for all the questions in this section to be used in the calculation.
+If you were like a more detailed calculation please use this website, which is the personal carbon footprint calculator recommended by the UK Government.

 Q16 What is the nearest town or city to your home (i.e., your non-university place of residence)